 To initiate services, a tenant can contact the EPRAS team, either prior to court or at court.
 The coordinator assesses the tenant's situation to determine which combination of services (mediation, legal or rental assistance) may be utilized to best assist the tenant.
 There may be circumstances when rental assistance is sufficient to resolve the situation, or the tenant simply needs legal guidance at court to fully understand their options.
-However, in many instances, a combination of services is the most effective.
+However, in many instances, effective.
 In 2021, 390 tenants contacted EPRAS to access services either before or at court.